cjburkey01/BulletLang/README.md

 # BulletLang [![Build Status](https://travis-ci.com/cjburkey01/BulletLang.svg?branch=master)](https://travis-ci.com/cjburkey01/BulletLang)

-A language as easy as Ruby and Java but as efficient as C, Go, C#, and more!
+A language as easy as Ruby and Java but as efficient as C!

 #### Versions